caligari87/ObAddon/readme.md

 * Prefab Control module - can control the amount of detail desired for the map, for your visual preference or for stability.

 * Expanded prefab error reporting - you too, can make your own fabs and test them out.

+* Beams!
+Just like Oblige 3.x and 6.x, beams have a chance of appearing between borders of varying ceilings, floors and liquid zones!

 * Rudimentary support for prefabricated ZDoom 3D skyboxes.